What is Neuroma?

 What can cause a neuroma?

-Varies factors may cause a neuroma.
-Footwear such a high heels create compression on the nerves and may lead to a neuroma.
-Another factor is the arch of the of the foot.
-High-arch and flat-feet are at a higher risk of developing a neuroma.
-These type of arches require more care and attention as the nerves may be irritated very easily.
+Varies factors may lead to a neuroma.
+Individuals with high arches or flat feet are are a higher risk.
+These types of feet require more care and attention as the nerves may be irritated very easily.
+Other variables to consider are footwear that creates compression on the nerve.
 People who suffer from bunions and hammertoes may also be affected by a neuroma.
 A neuroma may also affect people who put their feet in countless stressful situations.

 What is the typical cost?